-CONTENTS
+TABLE OF CONTENTS

+GMP Certification Stamp 2

-Introduction 3
+Introduction 4

-Scope of the standard 4
+Scope of the Standard 4

-Food safety and the production of board 4
+Food Safety and the Production of Board 5

-Process description 5
+Process Description 5

-Process flow 7
+Process Flow Charts 7

+GMP Standard Requirements 9

-QUALITY MANAGEMENT
+1. QUALITY MANAGEMENT 10

-1.1 Hazard inventory 10
+1.1 Hazard Analysis and Risk Assessment 10

 1.2 Management responsibility 10

-1.3 Quality manual (links to ISO 9000) 12

-1.4 Document control 12

-1.5 Complaint handling 12

-1.6 Specification 14

-1.7 Product recall 14

-1.8 Traceability 14

-1.9 Supplier monitoring 16

-1.10 Internal audits 16

-FACTORY STANDARDS

-2.1 Site and premises 18

-2.2 Floors, walls, doors, windows and ceilings 18

-2.3 Glass and lighting 18

-2.4 Equipment and material 20

-CONTAMINATION CONTROL

-3.1 Tidying and cleaning 22

-3.2 Pest control 22

-3.3 Waste control 24

-3.4 Transport, storage and distribution 24

-PERSONAL HYGIENE

-4.1 Staff premises/toilet facilities 26 4.2 Personnel and visitors 26 4.3 Food and drinks 28 4.4 Jewellery 28 4.5 Smoking 28 4.6 Clothing 28 Education and training 4.7 30 APPENDIX Audit protocol 33

-Glossary of terms used

-INTRODUCTION

-Corrugated and Solid Board are used for the packaging of a variety of goods.
-Both offer unique properties making them ideal for, but not limited to, transit packaging.
-Corrugated and Solid Board are widely used in food packaging.
-Corrugated Board is not mainly used for food contact.
-However, Solid Board is widely used for direct food contact.

-As the requirements for safe foodstuffs have gradually grown more precise, and although specific regulations are yet to be finalised, FEFCO & ESBO, as the representatives of the European Corrugated & Solid Board industries, realised that it was necessary to take action to anticipate their customers' requirements.

-The members of FEFCO have representatives in four major working groups that created four different hygiene standards in the period 1997 to 2001 as follows:

-- 1. "Guide for good manufacturing practice of paper and board articles intended for food contact use" published by the Club MCAS (France) - 2.
-"Hygiene Code for Dutch Corrugated Board Industry" published by Vereniging Golfkarton (Netherlands) - 3.
-Technical Standard and Protocol for Companies Manufacturing and Supplying Food Packaging Materials for Retailer Branded Products: published by BRC/IOP (UK) - 4.
-"French professional code of hygiene and cleanliness for the manufacture of corrugated board packaging" published by ONDEF (France).

-To arrive at a uniform approach FEFCO & ESBO decided to form a working group that would use the best of the existing standards, and taking into consideration other standards such as American Institute of Bakery (AIB) to produce an International GMP standard for Corrugated & Solid Board.
-Corrugated and solid board are referred to as Board in the rest of this standard.

-The working group decided that the standard has to give certification bodies the possibility to audit against the standard with a pre-defined audit format so uniformity and transparency could be guaranteed to the users of board.
+1.3 Quality Manual 11

+1.4 Document Controls 11

+1.5 Complaint Handling 11

+1.6 Specification 12

+1.7 Product Recall 12

+1.8 Traceability 12

+1.9 Monitoring of suppliers and subcontractors 12

+1.10 Internal Audits 13

+2. FACTORY STANDARDS 14

+2.1 Site and Premises 14

+2.2 Floors, Walls, Doors, Windows and Ceilings 14

+2.3 Glass and Lighting 14

+2.4 Equipment and Material 15

+3. CONTAMINATION CONTROL 16

+3.1 Tidying and Cleaning 16

+3.2 Pest Control 16

+3.3 Waste Control 17

+3.4 Transport, Storage and Distribution 17

+4. PERSONAL HYGIENE 18

+4.1 Staff Premises/Toilet Facilities 18

+4.2 Personnel and Visitors 18

+4.3 Food and Drinks 19

+4.4 Jewellery 19

+4.5 Smoking 19

+-

+4.7 Education and training 20

+5. APPENDIX: AUDIT PROTOCOL 21

+Glossary of terms used 29

+Introduction

+Corrugated Board is used for the packaging of a variety of goods.
+It offers unique properties making it ideal for, but not limited to, transit packaging.
+Corrugated Board is widely used in food packaging.
+Corrugated Board is not only used for food contact.

+As the requirements for safe foodstuffs have gradually become more stringent, and although specific regulations are yet to be finalised, FEFCO, as the representative of the European Corrugated Board industry, realised that it was necessary to take action to anticipate their customer requirements.

+The members of FEFCO took part creating a standard that created four different hygiene standards in the period 1997 to 2001 as follows:

+- Guide for Good Manufacturing Practice of Paper and Board Articles Intended for Food Contact Use published by the Club MCAS (France). - Hygiene Code for Dutch Corrugated Board Industry published by Vereniging Golfkarton (Netherlands). - Technical Standard and Protocol for Companies Manufacturing and Supplying Food Packaging Materials for Retailer Branded Products published by BRCGS (IOP) (UK). - French Professional Code of Hygiene and Cleanliness for the Manufacture of Corrugated Board Packaging" published by ONDEF (France).

+To achieve a uniform approach FEFCO decided to form a working group that would use the best of the existing standards, taking into consideration other standards such as American Institute of Bakery (AIB International) to produce an International GMP standard for Corrugated Board.

+Corrugated board is referred to as Board in the rest of this standard.

+The responsible committee decided that the standard has to give certification bodies the possibility to audit against the standard with a pre-defined audit format so uniformity and transparency could be guaranteed to the users of corrugated product.

 Note: In the technical standard, 5 criteria are identified as "critical".
-Refer to the protocol (section 6) for the explanation of this term.
+Refer to the protocol (section 5) for the explanation of this term.